Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

-What happens if I don't name a beneficiary for my accounts?
+What happens if I do not name a beneficiary for my accounts?

-Can I change my beneficiary designations after creating my estate plan?
+Can I change my beneficiary designations after they are filed?

-A primary beneficiary is the person or entity first in line to receive the asset upon your death.
-A contingent beneficiary is the backup recipient who receives the asset only if the primary beneficiary is unable or unwilling to accept it.
-Naming both primary and contingent beneficiaries helps ensure your assets are distributed according to your wishes in various scenarios.
+A primary beneficiary is the person or entity first in line to receive an asset upon your death.
+This individual or organization is entitled to the asset unless they are unable or unwilling to accept it.
+A contingent beneficiary is the backup recipient who receives the asset only if the primary beneficiary predeceases you or cannot accept the distribution.
+Naming both primary and contingent beneficiaries provides a clear succession plan and reduces the chance that assets will pass to an unintended recipient or become part of your probate estate.
+Contingent designations offer a practical safeguard and help ensure smooth asset transfer even when unexpected events occur.

 How often should I review my beneficiary designations?